 9. Rub Your Baby’s Skin

-Parental worry will only fuel your child’s fear and make him or her more distressed.
-You will need to stay calm as you hold your baby, in order to avoid triggering any stressful behaviour in him.
-It is important for your baby to get vaccinated as it is the best protection you will be able to give him or her against any potential diseases.
-So, stay calm and remember that your baby will feel the prick only for a little while and with the above steps, you can always try to make the experience less stressful for your baby.
-That little sting will go a long way in keeping your baby free of diseases.
+It is important for your baby to get vaccinated as it is the best form of protection against life-threatening diseases.
+So, stay calm and remember that your baby will feel the prick only for a little while.
+With the above steps, you can try to make the experience less distressing for your baby.

 Also Read: Child Immunization & Vaccination Schedule